64robots/webforms/docs/content/en/model-factories.md

 ### dependsOn

-You can show to the frontend that a question only appears when another question is answering with a particular value:
+You should show that question to the frontend only when parent question is answered with a particular value:

 ```php
     Question::build($formStep, 'New question title')